SrvghosH007/first_one/README.md

-this is my first git hub session.
+this is my first git and git hub session.